A Russian print from 1866 shows a mermaid and a merman.

 Credit: Public domain.

-One story dating back to the 1600s claimed that a mermaid had entered Holland through a dike, and was injured in the process.
-She was taken to a nearby lake and soon nursed back to health.
-She eventually became a productive citizen, learning to speak Dutch and performing household chores.
-And — perhaps most importantly for the time — she also became a Roman Catholic.
+There are many legends about mermaids and even a few dozen historical claims of supposedly "real" mermaid sightings.
+Hundreds of years ago, sailors and residents in coastal towns around the world told of encounters with sea-maidens.
+One story, dating back to the 1600s, claimed that a mermaid had entered Holland through a dike, and was injured in the process.
+She was taken to a nearby lake and was soon nursed back to health.
+She eventually became a productive citizen, learned to speak Dutch, performed household chores and converted to Catholicism.

-A recent TV movie called "Mermaids: The Body Found" renewed interest in mermaids.
+In 2012, a TV special called "Mermaids: The Body Found" renewed interest in mermaids.
 It presented the story of scientists finding proof of real mermaids in the oceans.
-It was fiction but presented in a fake-documentary format that seemed realistic.
-If the program fooled people, it's because it was intended to; as the show's website noted, the movie "paints a wildly convincing picture of the existence of mermaids, what they may look like, and why they've stayed hidden … until now."
+It was fiction but was presented in a fake-documentary format that seemed realistic.
+If the program fooled people, it's because it was intended to.
+As the show's website noted, the movie "paints a wildly convincing picture of the existence of mermaids, what they may look like and why they've stayed hidden … until now."

 The show was so convincing that the National Oceanic and Atmospheric Administration, represented in the film, received enough inquiries following the TV special that the agency issued a statement officially denying the existence of mermaids.
 In a June 27 post, NOAA noted, "The belief in mermaids may have arisen at the very dawn of our species. ...
 But are mermaids real?
 No evidence of aquatic humanoids has ever been found.
 Why, then, do they occupy the collective unconscious of nearly all seafaring peoples?
 That's a question best left to historians, philosophers and anthropologists."